Hutoorg/event-countdown/README.md

 > [!IMPORTANT]
-> This repository will be archived December 31, 2023.
+> This repository will be archived on December 31, 2023.
 See [#16](https://github.com/Hutoorg/event-countdown/discussions/16) for more details.
 ---
 # Event Countdown

-**Current event**: Halloween
+**Current event**: Christmas

 ---